code-kern-ai/bricks/generators/text_analytics/phonetic_soundex/code_snippet_refinery.md

 # Currently only english language is supported here
 # Reach out to us if this should be extended for other languages

-YOUR_ATTRIBUTE: str = "text" #only text attributes
+ATTRIBUTE: str = "text" #only text attributes

 def phonetic_soundex(record):
     """Converts an english word into a phonetic SoundEx representation, for example to store names."""

-    sentence = record[YOUR_ATTRIBUTE].text # SpaCy doc, hence we need to use .text to get the string.
+    sentence = record[ATTRIBUTE].text # SpaCy doc, hence we need to use .text to get the string.

     soundex_list = []
     for word in sentence.split():